syncfusion-content/wpf-docs/wpf/Charts/Area.md

 ---
 layout: post
 title: Syncfusion WPF Chart Area and its properties.
-description: Guide for plotting area properties and behaviors.
+description: Learn how to create a plotting area properties, Chart Header, Area Customization,Multiple Area, Serialization, Chart events.
 platform: wpf
 control: SfChart
 documentation: ug
 ---

-# Area
+# Area WPF Chart (SfChart)

 Chart area represents the entire chart and all its elements.
 It’s a virtual rectangular area that includes all the chart elements like axis, legends, series, etc.